POS Solutions makes submission to RBA’s consultation on merchant card payment costs and surcharging

 Bernard Zimmermann

-Bernard Zimmermann is the founding director at POS Solutions, a leading point-of-sale system company with 45 years of industry experience.
-He consults to various organisations, from small businesses to large retailers and government institutions.
+Bernard Zimmermann is the founding director of POS Solutions, a leading point-of-sale system company with 45 years of industry experience, now retired and seeking new opportunities.
+He consults with various organisations, from small businesses to large retailers and government institutions.
 Bernard is passionate about helping companies optimise their operations through innovative POS technology and enabling seamless customer experiences through effective software solutions.

 Add new comment